-Our latest tips for London with kids – traveling safely, contactless payment, getting around, the Underground, fun food, free museums, where to stay.
+Our latest tips for London with kids – contactless payment, getting around, the Underground, double decker buses, walking, free museums, where to stay, fun food.

 Contactless payment, now recommended for public transportation, restaurants, fast food, supermarket, retail shopping, includes credit and debit cards with chip, plus tap to pay symbol, Oyster card, and smart phones.

 Use your credit or debit card for contactless payment.
 Most cards now have a gold or silver chip, insert card into the chip reader.